reema0814/Azure-Synapse-Analytics-Day/06-data-governance-purview.md

     - The information about the asset was last updated by an automated scan run from the Purview workspace
     - The hierarchy the asset belongs to

-## Task 4 - Explore the results of scaning an Azure Synapse Analytics workspace from Azure Purview
+## Task 4 - Explore the results of scanning an Azure Synapse Analytics workspace from Azure Purview

 In this task, you will explore the results of scanning the Synapse Analytics workspace from the Purview workspace.